Loser Takes All (film)

-Loser Takes All is a 1956 British comedy film directed by Ken Annakin, starring Glynis Johns, Rossano Brazzi, and Robert Morley, with a screenplay by Graham Greene based on his 1955 novella of the same name.
+Loser Takes All is a 1956 British comedy film directed by Ken Annakin, starring Glynis Johns, Rossano Brazzi and Robert Morley.
+The screenplay was by Graham Greene based on his 1955 novella of the same name.

-Synopsis
+Plot

 Tony Bertrand, an assistant accountant in a London firm, discovers a flaw in the accounting system.
-His boss, Dreuther, the powerful director and major shareholder of his company, arranges for Bertrand and his wife-to-be, Cary, to marry and honeymoon in Monte Carlo.
+His boss, Dreuther, the powerful director and major shareholder of his company, arranges for Bertrand and his fiancée, Cary, to marry and honeymoon in Monte Carlo.
 Dreuther will meet the couple in Monte Carlo and be their witness, on board his private yacht.

-Dreuther does not show up, and the couple marry anyway; after two days at an expensive hotel, they are broke.
-With his last remaining cash, Bertand buys a 'system' from a tout that will guarantee winning at the casino.
+Dreuther does not show up, but the couple marry anyway.
+After two days at an expensive hotel, they are broke.
+With his last remaining cash, Bertrand buys a 'system' from a tout that guarantees winning at the casino.
 He starts to win large sums, and, fascinated by the mathematics of gambling, spends all his time in the casino.
 Out of pique, Cary takes up with Tony, a fellow guest.

 Dreuther finally arrives.
-Bertram agrees to sell his 'system' to another director of the company, in return for his shareholding, but the deal doesn't go through.
-Betrand and Cary get back together, and Bertram is happy - it is "loser takes all".
+Bertram agrees to sell his 'system' to another director of the company, in return for his shareholding, but the deal does not go through.
+Bertrand and Cary get back together, and Bertram is happy – it is "loser takes all".